-The most common presenting symptom was continuous incontinence, seen in 19/41 patients (46%).
-Other presenting symptoms included SUI, urgency, recurrent urinary tract infections (UTI's), difficult urethral catheterization, and difficulty voiding.
-The etiology of UVF was secondary to SUI surgery in 17/41 patients (41%) (nine of who had visible mesh erosion), and urethral diverticulum repair in 7/41 patients (17%).
+ible mesh erosion), and urethral diverticulum repair in 7/41 patients (17%).
 Two patients had concomitant vesicovaginal fistulae (VVF), and one patient had concomitant VVF and uretero-vaginal fistula.
-12/41 (29%) patients had a failed surgical repair before referral to our centre.
-The median duration of time from fistula diagnosis to presentation at our centre was 12 months (IQR 4-40).
-19/41 (46%) patients had a PVS placement at the time of surgery.
-Differences in the baseline characteristics of patients who had PVS placement, vs. those who did not, can be seen in Table 1.

-The median follow-up after surgery was 21 months (IQR: 4-72).
-The median duration of hospital stay was 3 days (IQR: 2-7).
+Twelve of 41 patients (29%) had a failed surgical repair before referral to our center.
+The median duration of time from fistula diagnosis to presentation at our center was 12 months (IQR 4-40).
+Nineteen of 41 patients (46%) had a PVS placement at the time of surgery.
+Differences in the baseline characteristics of patients who had PVS placement vs. those who did not can be seen in Table 1.
+The median followup after surgery was 21 months (IQR 4-72).
+The median duration of hospital stay was three days (IQR 2-7).

 Intraoperative complications were rare, with one patient requiring a blood transfusion.
-Two patients had Clavien-Dindo Grade I complications (5%) and one patient had a Grade III complication (2%).
-The patient with a Grade III complication required reinsertion of her SPT under general anesthesia after post-operative displacement and failed reinsertion at the bed side.
-By one year 6/41 (15%) patients had complications, which included urinary retention, chronic pain, urethral stricture, and UVF recurrence [Table 2].
+Two patients had Clavien-Dindo grade I complications (5%) and one patient had a grade III complication (2%).
+The patient with a grade III complication required re-insertion of her SPT under general anesthesia after postoperative displacement and failed reinsertion at the bed side.
+By one year, 6/41 (15%) patients had complications, which included urinary retention, chronic pain, urethral stricture, and UVF recurrence (Table 2).
 Both cases of urinary retention resolved without intervention within three months.
 UVF recurrence occurred in 2/41 (5%) patients.
-One patient, whose UVF occurred after cystectomy with neobladder creation for urothelial cancer, had a short-term recurrence with continuous incontinence, and was managed surgically with creation of a continent catheterizable stoma and bladder neck closure.
+One patient, whose UVF occurred after cystectomy with neobladder creation for urothelial cancer, had a short-term recurrence with continuous incontinence and was managed surgically with creation of a continent catheterizable stoma and bladder neck closure.
 The second patient with UVF recurrence had a complicated course with a history of multiple labial surgeries for labial cysts and urethral-cutaneous fistula.
-She had a small UVF recurrence after trans-vaginal repair with Martius flap with minimal symptoms.
-Lower urinary tract symptoms were common post-operatively, with 11/41 (27%) patients with urgency incontinence, 10/41 (24%) patients with SUI, 8/41 (20%) patients with urgency, and 4/41 (10%) patients with frequency.
+She had a small UVF recurrence after transvaginal repair with Martius flap with minimal symptoms.
+Lower urinary tract symptoms were common postoperatively, with 11/41 (27%) patients with urgency incontinence, 10/41 (24%) patients with SUI, 8/41 (20%) patients with urgency, and 4/41 (10%) patients with frequency.